shsagir/play-area-sync/docs/craft-3-tune.md

   - Updating symfony/var-dumper (v3.4.3 => v3.4.4): Downloading (100%)
 ```

 The `composer.lock` file reflects the exact package versions you've installed locally.
 Commit your updated lock file and push it to your App.
 During the [Git deployment](/git-deployment), `composer install` will run automatically.
-This way your local composer changes get applied on the remote.
+This way your local Composer changes get applied on the remote.
 Some plugins or the Craft core may include database migrations.
 Don't forget to run the following SSH remote execution command after the updated packages are deployed:

 ```bash
 $ ssh {{app-name}}@deploy.{{region}}.frbit.com "php craft setup/update"